 2. Calluses And Corns

-Wearing shoes which fit right is great prevention for these, but if you do get them, use a callus file or pumice stone to gently pare them down.
+Wearing shoes that fit right is great prevention for these, but if you do get them, use a callus file or pumice stone to gently pare them down.
 Non-medicated pads and/or moleskin can also help.

 You’ll see medical corn-removing solutions for sale in drugstores, but keep in mind that they eat up healthy skin and cause you even more foot pain.

 When you have this, and many seniors are at high risk for it, even the smallest issue can turn into a huge health risk.
 This disease can hurt any blood vessels feeding your feet, slowing down healing and even risking gangrene.
 Simple blisters or corns can wind up threatening your life, and you might face an amputation.